MillionConcepts/ahfe/document/bundle_documentation.md

 ```
 Let the variable 'bad_flags' be equal to the sum of (0b10, 0b100, 0b1000).

-Loop over each row of the data file.
+Loop over the rows of the data file.

 At each row, perform a bitwise AND operation between 'bad_flags'
 and the current row's 'flags' field.